 We welcome and encourage volunteer participation in our classrooms.
 Please discuss ways you can help us with your teachers.
 If you have a special talent and would like to share with us, please let us know.
 These little extras help enrich your child’s school experience and we welcome your participation!

-Each classroom has two (2) Room Parents.
+Each classroom has a Room Parents.
 These volunteers are the key to making sure that important information and reminders are sent home from the classroom, that holidays and special events and/or activities are coordinated, and that other details related to each individual classroom are attended to.

 We are fortunate to have a strong parent leadership team called the Wise Parents Association (WPA).
 These parents volunteer numerous hours, often after hours, weekends and holidays, to serve our community.
 Their contribution to our school is invaluable.
 Everyone is welcome to participate in our program and we encourage parental support in a variety of ways.
 The WPA has created numerous committees for the various activities and events that occur during our school year.

 The WPA holds meetings throughout the school year for ES and EC families.
-The meeting is part business and part parent education and is held at 8:15 in the morning.
-There is free childcare for EC children for all WPA meetings and committee gatherings during the year.
+The meeting is part business and part parent education.
+There is free childcare for EC children for all WPA morning meetings and committee gatherings during the year.

 We ensure the safety and security of our students, parents, staff, and faculty through a rigorous risk management program that employs the knowledge of parents, consultants, and staff members to provide us with the best practices available to mitigate and respond to risk.